Normal-case/MockTail/README.md

 - All data is stored locally in Chrome Storage — nothing is sent to external servers
 - The content script runs in the MAIN world to intercept network calls, but only modifies responses matching your rules
 - Fully open-source for transparency

-## ⚠️ Important Notes

-- This extension is intended for **development and testing purposes only**
-- Do not use in production environments
-- Be cautious when handling sensitive data
-- Disable your mocking rules before using real services

-## 🤝 Contributing

-Bug reports, feature requests, and pull requests are welcome!

-1. Fork this repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License